What's on this Page:

 NAACP Defense Fund Election Protection: 866-687-8683

 THANK YOU FOR BEING A VOTER!
-YOUR VOTE IS YOUR VOICE, & YOUR VOTE MATTERS!
+YOUR VOiCE MATTERS!